 Anyone can apply for a licence, even if they have no involvement with the management of the property.
 The applicant does not have to be the proposed licence holder.
-Ideally the person(s) should be the person who has control of the property.
-This is usually the person who receives the rent (usually the owner manager or agent of the property).
-They should have access to all of the accurate information that is required for the application form.
-You may wish to have your agents submit an application on your behalf however most people prefer to do it themselves.
+The applicant should have access to all of the accurate information that is required for the application form.